Honda Odyssey (North America): Fifth generation (RL6; 2018)

-The fifth generation Odyssey was unveiled at the 2017 North American International Auto Show in January, Honda Manufacturing of Alabama (HMA) began production on April 26, sales followed on May 25 as a 2018 model.
+The fifth generation Odyssey was unveiled at the 2017 North American International Auto Show in January.
+Honda Manufacturing of Alabama (HMA) began production on April 26, and sales followed on May 25, 2017 as a 2018 model.
 A new Honda-developed 10-speed automatic transmission produced at Honda Precision Parts Georgia (HPPG) is Honda's first use of a 10-speed transmission in a production automobile, and reportedly the first 10-speed transmission used in a front-wheel-drive vehicle.
 It is nearly 29 lb lighter than the previous 6-speed.
 Trim levels included LX, EX, EX-L, Touring, and Elite.

 Compared to its predecessor, the fifth generation is 0.7 in narrower, 1.2 in taller and shares the same 118.1 in wheelbase.
 It also utilizes the latest generation of Honda's Advanced Compatibility Engineering (ACE) body structure which is constructed using advanced materials including ultra-high-strength steel, aluminum and magnesium that minimizes weight to up to 75 lb and improve torsional body rigidity up to 44% from the previous generation.
 The use of structural body adhesives has increased compared to the 4th gen with 145 ft used.
 High-strength steel comprises 55% of the body.
 Like the Acura MDX and Pilot, the redesigned Odyssey features a 1500 MPa hot stamped outer front door stiffener ring and forged aluminum front suspension lower control arms.
 As well as a new dual-pinion electric power steering system and a new rear suspension with stabilizer bar.

 For the 2018 model year, the EX trim and above feature the Honda Sensing suite of advanced safety and driver-assistive technologies as standard equipment.
 Which includes Collision Mitigation Braking System (CMBS), Lane Keeping Assist (LKAS), Road Departure Mitigation (RDM) and Adaptive Cruise Control (ACC).
 The LaneWatch camera housed in the passenger side-view mirror is replaced for by a Blind Spot Information System (BSI) with Cross Traffic Monitor.